lorin1999/pet/introspection/main.md

 ### Jupyter: Interactive Notebooks

-Jupyter notebooks - formerly known as Ipython notebooks - are a way to write code snippets with it's output interwoven with content in interactive sessions in the browser.
+Jupyter notebooks - formerly known as Ipython notebooks - are a way to write code snippets with their output interwoven with content in interactive sessions in the browser.
 The results can be saved and rendered in many different output formats.
 Github renders these Notebooks by default.

 The following examples demonstrate some more introspection activities with the help of Jupyter notebooks: